javacoin84Bln/javacoinj/README.md

 # Examples

-  Using the methods are provided in package com.javacoin.examples
+  Calling the rpc methods examples are provided in package com.javacoin.examples

 # Contact